-Full-time out-of-state residents and foreign students must pay an additional tuition fee of \$923.00 each semester at the time of registration that is non-refundable.
+Full-time out-of-state residents and international students must pay an additional tuition fee of \$923.00 each semester at the time of registration that is non-refundable.
+International students will be assessed an additional \$50.00 administrative fee each semester.
 Part-time out-of-state resident students pay \$142.00 per semester hour.
-Foreign students are not permitted to be part-time students.
+International students are not permitted to be part-time students.
 Refer to residency information below.